 However, what you don't want to do is get too personal.
-You may be tempted to check their Facebook also, and hey - do you - but don't mention that part.
-Professional social research is one thing, but admitting to the Facebook creep can come across as just plain creepy.
+You may be tempted to check their Facebook, but don't mention that you did.
+Professional social research is one thing, but admitting to Facebook creeping can come across as just plain creepy.

-By understanding the industry, you’re demonstrating your knowledge of the market and what separates your potential employer from companies that sell a similar product or service.
-If you know the players, it’s easy to plot talking points and demonstrate your knowledge in what the company does (differently).
+By understanding the industry, you’re demonstrating your knowledge of the market and what separates your potential employer from organizations that sell a similar product or service.
+If you know the players, it’s easy to plot talking points and demonstrate your knowledge in what their organization does (differently).
 And companies love when they're noticed for these differentiating factors.

 You know what they say, money talks.
-And if there are any significant financial flags, it’s probably telling you that you need dig a little deeper or that you may need to walk.
+And if there are any significant financial flags, it’s probably telling you that you need dig a little deeper or that you may need to walk away.
 Were there any recent department cuts, significant layoffs or stock plunges?
-Sure, every company will experience ups and downs; start-ups can be high risk and large firms can fall prey to instabilities that can affect your role, but dig for financial info that will give you some insights into the income.
+Sure, every organization will experience ups and downs; startups can be high risk and large firms can fall prey to instabilities that can affect your role, but dig for financial info that will give you some insights into the income.

-Scour away and try to find any recent press releases or announcements about growth, product launches, partnerships or events.
+Try to find any recent press releases or announcements about growth, product launches, partnerships or events.
 This type of information opens the door for conversations about how you can add further value.
 Social media platforms are also gold mines for discovering how the brand engages with its clients, customers and employees.
-Are there many brand and employee advocates shouting their praises or are there disgruntled trolls milling about badmouthing the business?
+Are there many brand and employee advocates shouting their praises or are there disgruntled trolls badmouthing the business?